Jason enjoys sharing tried and true recipes that have become favorites in his family.

 - 1 cinnamon stick

 - 2–3 habanero peppers (orange color) cut into rings (discard stems).
 Include the seeds as well.
 Beware: The oils from the surface of these can really burn.
 I usually use the grocery bag they come in to hold them while slicing and cleaning.
 Wash your hands with soap and water after handling them.

 - 2–3 green jalapeno peppers, cut into slices

 - 1/2 red pepper, cut into strips

 - A few rings of a freshly cut white onion

 Allow all ingredients to simmer on the stove for at least 10–15 minutes.
 Stir occasionally while simmering.

 Step 3: Combine Eggs and Broth

-Then place it in the refrigerator for 2-3 weeks.
+- Place it in the refrigerator for 2–3 weeks.
 This is a long time to wait, but the benefits are worth it!!
-I make one jar nearly every week, and so I have them running on a regular supply.
+I make one jar nearly every week, so I have a regular supply.

 Eat and enjoy!